-Suffering from drug addiction or alcohol addiction is something that can take over your life.
+Addiction is an illness that can take over your life.
 While the negative consequences of any addiction may have a clear effect on mental and physical health, it is not easy to overcome addiction on your own, and for many, staying committed to a recovery programme can be a challenge.

 How Does Addiction Rehabilitation Work?

-Addiction rehabilitation follows steps in order to ensure that a person gets rid of a substance in their body, and receives mental support for the psychological nature of addiction in the form of therapy, to support the individual in maintaining sobriety after rehab.
-We offer an aftercare programme to help support individuals post-rehab, which is often a time when individuals struggle.
+Addiction rehabilitation follows steps to ensure you rid substances from the body with the help of our medical professionals, and receive mental support for the psychological nature of addiction in the form of therapy, and support you in maintaining sobriety after rehab.
+We offer an aftercare programme to help support individuals post-rehab, which is often a time when individuals struggle the most.

 For the best chance of long-term recovery, it is important to maintain a support network after treatment, including our aftercare programme and additional support groups or therapy.
 Our recovery team will be there to support you with any difficulties at any stage of the recovery process.